CodyMcC/shift-cipher/README.md

 It's understandable that you will use google for this project.
 Your goal should be to google the smallest piece necessary and not find full examples of a shift cipher to copy.
 The more you think through how to solve the tasks on your own and just use google for things like understanding the syntax, the more you will gain from this project.

 You are making this program for other people to use.
-You want the instructions to be clear and easy to understand.
+You want the instructions and help messages to be clear and easy to understand.
 You want the UI to be consistant so your users will enjoy using it and not be frustrated with it.

 # Level 1
 ## Goals